De bedenkers: Series 1 (2007)

 In first place was Pierre Van den Broeck's Slip Lift, which helps those with mobility limitations put on underwear.
 In second place was Els Scheppers, who created a cookie butter made with Speculoos.
-Lotus approached Scheppers about her creation and by 2009, it had made more than €10,000,000 on the market.
+Lotus approached Scheppers about her creation to create a Biscoff cookie spread and by 2009, it had made more than €10,000,000 on the market.
 Third place went to Stick It which was later distributed by Avdys.
 Fourth went to Missotten and was produced by Petry; last place was held by Pression-X, which was sold by JBC.
 Products that did not make it into the top 5 but went to market anyway were another cookie butter, Speculla, by Danny De Maeyer and Dirk De Smet and Place to Pee, a urinal with a built-in gaming console controlled by a urine stream.

 Kris Peeters presented the winner with the prize.

 Series 2 (2008-2009)

 The jury in series 2 was made up of Axel Enthoven, Saskia Schatteman, and Guillaume Van der Stighelen.

 Four finalists were chosen in the second series: